Eomys/pyleecan-doc/tuto.add.slot.rst

 You can take inspiration from the code of other slot to see how to define your own list.

+For SlotCirc, the build_geometry method returns a list with only one Line object.
+We compute the Z1 and Z2 coordinates to match W0 then we compute the radius of the circle to define the Arc1.

 Defining the build_geometry_wind method
 --------------------------
 For build_geometry_wind, you will need to define the “Winding area”.
 You will need to create several "SurfLine" object according to the number of requested surface.
 Each surface must be labeled: